conmaol/maglocunus/AI/RussellNorvig/introduction.md

-# Artificial intelligence - introduction
+# Artificial intelligence - Introduction

 \[My notes from Chapter 1 of *Artificial Intelligence: A Modern Approach* by Stuart Russell and Peter Norvig (1995).\]